What is advanced prior authorization?

 1. What’s the difference between advanced prior authorization and traditional prior authorization?

 Good question.
-Traditional prior auth relies heavily on manual methods—think faxes, phone calls, and emails.
+Traditional prior auth relies heavily on manual methods like faxes, phone calls, and emails.
 Advanced prior authorization, on the other hand, employs digital technology to automate these processes, reducing human error and speeding things up dramatically.

 2. Do most insurers support advanced prior authorization methods?